bergercookie/syncall/CONTRIBUTING.md

 - To run the tests just run `pytest`.
 The pytest configuration for this project (as well as the configuration for each one of the tools can be found in the `pyproject.toml` file.
-At the time of writing this:
+At the time of writing it's the following:

   ```toml
   # pytest -----------------------------------------------------------------------
   [tool.pytest.ini_options]
   addopts = ["--ignore-glob=quickstart*", "--doctest-modules"]
   ```

+- If you want to test your changes during development but don't want to tamper with your existing synchronizations, consider setting the `SYNCALL_TESTENV` environment variable before execution.
+With this variable set, `syncall` instead of `$XDG_CONFIG_HOME/syncall,` will use the `$XDG_CONFIG_HOME/test_syncall` directory.

 ## Git Guidelines